NicholasBly/YouTubeChannelLinker/README.md

 3. Adds event listeners for improved interactivity
 4. Uses a MutationObserver to handle dynamically loaded content

+## Customize Color
+If you prefer the original color of the YouTube channel names or want to change the color, perform the following steps:
+1. Replace the following line of code to keep the original color:

+linkElement.style.color = '#3ea6ff';

+Replace with:

+wrapper.style.color = 'inherit';

+2. Alternatively, change the "#3ea6ff" to whichever color you'd like to use.

 ## Compatibility
 This extension is designed for use with Chrome and Brave browsers.
 It may work with other Chromium-based browsers but has not been tested on them.